Aggie01/PyBer_Analysis_module5/PyBer_AnalysisREADME.md

   ![](Total%20Fare%20by%20City%20Type.png)

-  Below, a detailed table shows the weekly sum of fares
+  Below, a detailed table shows the weekly sum of fares for all three city types:

   ![](PyBer%20Summary%20of%20Fares%20-%20Weekly.png)